GAN-supervised Seismic Data Reconstruction: An Enhanced-Learning for Improved Generalization: Experiments and Results

 \subsection{Experiment III}

-Experiment III involves the reconstruction of shot-gathers, which is a more challenging task compared to trace reconstruction.
+Experiment III involves the reconstruction of shot-gathers, which is more challenging than trace reconstruction.
+Since the proposed method is based on 2D reconstruction as described in Eq.~\eqref{eq:acq}, the reconstruction of the 3D data for this experiment was carried out in a slice-wise fashion in the direction of the receivers, i.e., receiver-gather.
 The dataset used in this experiment is a marine acquisition known as Mobil AVO viking graben \cite{avo}, from which we extracted a subset of $256$ samples in time, $64$ receivers, and $28$ shots.

 We compared the reconstruction results from the proposed method with those obtained with the Deep prior-based unsupervised reconstruction (DPBUR) \cite{Kong2022}.
 It is worth noting that DPBUR was specifically designed to address the reconstruction of 3D seismic data.
 We simulated a scenario with $\sim 36\%$ missing shot-gathers, corresponding to the indices $\lbrace 4,8,10,12,15,17,21,23,24,26\rbrace$.